JFMandujanoR/BHBA_NEFA_numeric_prediction/README.md

 - Filter (2): AllWN, EMR212
 - Use of Breed (2): Breed.Yes, Breed.No
 - Time of milk sampling (2): Milk.Model.Yes, Milk.Model.No
-- Algorithms: PLSRegression, PCRegression, Elastic Net and MARS
+- Algorithms (4): PLSRegression, PCRegression, Elastic Net and MARS

 We fit a __regression tree model__ using the metric __root mean squared error__ as target variable and as regressors the aforementioned _options for the model_.
 With the following links we can see the results obtained for predicting blood NEFA and blood BHBA.